 “One minute of patience, ten years of peace.” ~ Greek proverb

 Mailing address: P.O.
 Box 2452, Oldsmar FL 34677

 Laura Hallam Administrative Assistant

 She was fortunate to participate as a volunteer at the 1996 Summer Olympic Games in Atlanta and 2002 Winter Olympic Games in Salt Lake City.
 Laura’s skills include organizational planning and budgeting, legislative and governmental relations, and enthusiasm in everything she does.
-She is a past board member for Paddle Florida, Bike Florida and the Alliance for Biking and Walking.
+She is a past board member for Paddle Florida, Bike Florida and the former Alliance for Biking and Walking.
 She loves to paddle, bike and hike, as well as travel and read.
 Laura lives in Sopchoppy, 35 miles and 100 years southwest of Tallahassee.